Synthetixio/SIPs/content/sccp/sccp-343.md

 <!--A short (~200 word) description of the variable change proposed.-->

-The `liquidationRatio` is the ratio below which SNX stakers staking v2x get liquidated.
-Since the implementation of [SIP-306](https://sips.synthetix.io/sips/sip-306/) on the ethereum network, accounts that are below that critical ratio, are immediately liquidated with the snx and debt socialized among stakers on v3.
+Since the implementation of [SIP-306](https://sips.synthetix.io/sips/sip-306/) on the ethereum network, accounts that are below the `liquidationRatio` ratio, are immediately liquidated with the snx and debt socialized among stakers on v3.
 The liquidated snx is unlocked and immediately available for distribution.

 ## Motivation